 DSR: Demand Side Response.
-Consumers have an active role in softening peaks in energy demand by changing their energy consumption according to the energy price and availability.
+Consumers have an active role in the balancing of energy supply and demand by changing their energy consumption according to the energy price and availability.
+For example by softening demand peaks in case of congestions, or by increasing energy use during surplus supply.